 Written by Eka Cahyaningrum (BNF primate scientist)

 June and July are difficult months for us in our beloved Sebangau peat-swamp forest.
 Not only because it’s ‘ floody’ months but also because all the primates went under the radar.
-In the first week, we were a bit disappointed, because even with 8 people in the forest, no one could not find any Kelasi and orangutan!
-The difficulties of finding primates made the team back on taking daily behavior and habituation data.
+In the first week, we were a bit disappointed, because even with 8 people in the forest, no one could not find any Kelasi (red langur) and orangutans!
+The difficulties of finding primates made the team back on taking daily behaviour and habituation data.

-After searching for so many days and found nothing, we started getting information from the other teams in the forest that they saw a gibbon and Kelasi females carrying baby.
-After we heard that information, we started searching again with a new found determination.
+After searching for so many days and found nothing, we started getting information from the other teams in the forest that they saw a gibbon and Kelasi females carrying a baby.
+After we heard that information, we started searching again with a newfound determination.

-This new findings made us a bit more careful during a follow and habituation, since primates tends to get stressed and more alarmed with a new member in their group.
+These new findings made us a bit more careful during a follow and habituation since primates tend to get stressed and more alarmed with a new member in their group.

-The birth of three new babies might not sound much, but in primate’s long inter birth intervals, this is very appealing that then gave us a lot of things to think about.
+The birth of three new babies might not sound much, but in primate’s long inter-birth intervals, this is very appealing and then gave us a lot of things to think about.

-Each of us must be able to protect the planet, and for the primates carrying out the babies out to the world might be their way of doing their parts to guard the forest as these babies will later grow as the future of ‘gardener of the forest’.
-The birth of a new baby in the forest is like one of their way to tell us who work to protect them, that there is still the future for the forest, that we should continue to protect that future.
+Each of us must be able to protect the planet, and the primates carrying the babies out to the world might be their way of doing their part to guard the forest as these babies will later grow as the future ‘gardener of the forest’.
+The birth of a new baby in the forest is one of their ways to tell us who work to protect them, that there is still the future for the forest, and that we should continue to protect that future.